gradosoft/micro-summator/README.md

 ## Micro Summator

 Microservice accepts many parameters with integers then returns the status and sum of all parameters in JSON format.
-The number of parameters can be any.
+Summator supports any number of parameters.
 Parameter names dosn't  matter.

 localhost:8020/?arg1=8&arg2=5...&argN=N
 ```